officialJCReyes/dell-esxi-plex/README.md

 Since this VM will be on 24/7, I've decided to create two user accounts, Administrator and PMST, with PMST being a standard user.
 Every Plex tool requires a [port](https://www.reddit.com/r/explainlikeimfive/comments/1t9s5a/eli5_what_are_ports_ex_tcp_port/ce5tbfs) to access your network and internet.
 Port numbers range from 1-65,535 with ports 1-1024 reserved for the system.
 You can choose any ports after 1024 for your services.
 For this project, I chose 3808X, with X starting at 0 and going up for each additional service.

 #### Caddy (Reverse Proxy/SSL)
 We will first start by downloading our reverse proxy tool [here](https://caddyserver.com/download).
-Create a folder called "Caddy" at the root of the C drive, extract the contents of the zip folder to that directory.
+Create a folder called "caddy" at the root of the C drive, extract the contents of the zip folder to that directory.
 Next, we will forward ports 80 and 443 on the Windows Firewall AND the router.
-[Caddy File](https://github.com/officialJCReyes/dell-esxi-plex/blob/master/caddy-file)
+Copy the contents of the following [Caddy File](https://github.com/officialJCReyes/dell-esxi-plex/blob/master/caddy-file) and place it in the Caddy folder you created.
+I recommend using [Notepad ++](https://notepad-plus-plus.org/download/v7.5.8.html) to edit the file.
+When saving the file, DO NOT add an extenstion to it.

+Inside the Caddy folder, create a subfolder called "php".
+Download the following [PHP 7.0](https://windows.php.net/downloads/releases/php-7.0.32-nts-Win32-VC14-x64.zip) file and extract the contents to C:\caddy\php

-Open a command prompt and type "nssm install Caddy"
+To run Caddy as a service, open a command prompt and type "nssm install Caddy"

 #### Tautulli (Plex Monitoring, Reporting and Newsletters)
 [Download](https://tautulli.com)
 Port 38080
 Open a command prompt and type "nssm install Tautulli"

+#### VPN
+OpenVPN and Private Internet Access

 #### Deluge (light-weight torrent client)
 [Download](https://dev.deluge-torrent.org/wiki/Download)
 [Download WebAPI](https://github.com/idlesign/deluge-webapi/blob/master/dist/WebAPI-0.2.1-py2.7.egg)
 Port 38081
 Open a command prompt and type "nssm install Deluge"

 #### CouchPotato (Movie Downloader)
 [Download](https://couchpota.to/)
 Port 38082
 Open a command prompt and type "nssm install CouchPotato"

 #### Sonarr (TV Show Downloader)
 [Download](https://sonarr.tv/)
 Port 38083
 Open a command prompt and type "nssm install Sonarr"

 #### Ombi (Request content on Plex)
 [Download](https://ombi.io/)
 Port 38084
 Open a command prompt and type "nssm install Ombi"

 #### Jackett (Aggregator)
 [Download](https://github.com/Jackett/Jackett)
 Port 38085